 An employer who fails to pay wages may owe an employee for double the amount owed and attorney’s fees.
 For example, if an employer owes $15,000 in wages, a judge can award the employee $30,000.
 Further, an employee represented by an attorney in an unpaid wages lawsuit could recover attorneys’ fees, court costs, and interest.

 Wages and Bonuses

-An employer can create its own policies and procedures governing an employee’s wages and benefits within bounds of Federal and state laws.
+An employer can create its own policies governing employee wages and benefits within the bounds of Federal and state laws.
 At a minimum, the NCWHA requires employers to pay regular wages once a month.
 Employers can also compensate their workers with bonuses, commissions, or miscellaneous payments as infrequently as annually.
 If an employer promises wages (benefits, vacation pay, sick pay, jury duty pay, holiday pay, etc.), it must be paid pursuant to a written policy.
 Whether to provide amounts in excess of minimum wage and overtime is up to your employer; there are no mandatory requirements other than minimum wage and overtime payments

 It is entirely legal for an employer to reduce wages and bonuses at any time as long as the following conditions are met:

 - Pursuant to N.C.
 Gen. Stat. § 95-25.13, the employer must “notify employees, in writing or through a posted notice maintained in a place accessible to its employees, at least 24 hours prior to any changes in promised wages.”

 - Employers cannot take away wages or benefits an employee already earned.

 - The employer cannot reduce pay such that the employee earns less than the minimum wage amount of $7.25 per hour.
 Employers cannot reduce overtime at time-and-one-half of an employee’s regular rate.

 Unpaid Wages Upon Termination